What Happened to Ginger Smith: Artistry

 This story is

-one patch in an industry quilt.
+one thread in an industry quilt.

 One.